opentrials/community/community.md

 If you'd like to write a one or two sentence summary of one of these projects, please email it and we'll add it.

+Let us know of the links you know of too and we'll add them.

 * [AllTrials](http://alltrials.net)
 * [Sense About Science](http://senseaboutscience.org)
 * [OpenPHACTS](https://www.openphacts.org/)